You are here

 Major Areas of Interest

-Exploring research as a career option: short-term training in the summer months.
+The Penn Vet Short-Term Research Training Program provides research opportunities during the summer months.
 Students are exposed to multiple areas of biomedical research, including genetics, reproduction, pathogenesis, neurobiology, and cellular and molecular biology.
 Students gain experience in all aspects of biomedical research including grant writing, bench research, manuscript preparation, poster presentations, and PowerPoint presentations.

 Contact Information